Grüner

 Grüner isn’t a “German” restaurant, nor does it bill itself as such; rather it is Alpine.
 This is a vast region that includes pieces of France, Italy, Austria, Switzerland, Slovenia, Hungary, and even a bit of Balkan and Mediterranean influences.
 All of this is alongside the distinct regional cuisines of Germany.
 Like billing a restaurant “Italian”, most of us know the cuisine of Tuscany can be quite different than that of Modena, Venice or Rome.
 The same goes for Germany as well as the Alpine Region.
 This makes Grüner a bit more complicated than just schnitzel and wursts, although they have those too.
+For example, Maultaschen has its roots in the Swabian area of Germany, such as Stuttgart while Schinitzel is a traditional Austrian dish.

 Although Germany has a fairly regulated beer culture, the number of breweries is second only to the United States, resulting in a great variety.
 It is less prone to various “flavorings”, because of a regulation called “Reinheitsgebot”, which limits the ingredients to water, hops, barley and yeast.

 Tarte flambé is the French name for a famous Alsatian dish named flammeküche.
 Grüner bills theirs as “Alsatian Pizza”.
 It’s not quite true to the original, as the crust is thicker and more pizza-like in Grüner’s version, but the bits of smoky lardon, crème fraîche and subtle sweet onions are textbook.
 It’s a nice starter to set the mood for Alpine cuisine, and substantial – split it with your companions.
-The tarte and a salad would be enough to serve two for a light supper ($9).
+The tarte and a salad would be enough to serve two for a light supper.

 Everything on the charcuterie sampler is made in-house, except for the speck which is from Italy, and the salame gentile, which is from rotating vendors such as Olympic Provisions.
-Currently they are joined on the plate by spicy coppa, liverwurst canapés, a wonderful venison terrine, cornishons, excellent pickles and very good mustard.
-Overall, the selections are excellent, and the plate is a good deal for the price. $12
+Currently they are joined on the plate by spicy coppa, Chop salami, house-made rabbit mortadella, country pâté, liverwurst canapés, excellent pickles and grain mustard.
+With these vendors, it is hard to go wrong.

 SALADS